REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Introduction

 \section{Introduction}

 Robotic grasping is a fundamental problem in robotics.
 It plays a basic role in nearly all robotic manipulation tasks.
-Particularly, visual perception is important for robotic grasping, since it can provide rich observations about the surroundings.
-Surprisingly, with the rapid development of deep learning techniques, robotic grasping has achieved impressive progress in recent years.
-A bunch of excellent researches for robust robotic grasp generation appear\cite{redmon2015real, mahler2017dex, zhang2019real, mahler2019learning, liang2019pointnetgpd, mousavian20196, zhao2020regnet}.
-However, grasping in realistic scenarios is usually target-driven.
-In most cases, it is not a simply segregated task but should involve comprehensive and high-level visual perception.
-Though currently, to some extent, we can generate stable grasps in either scattered or cluttered scenes based on the advanced grasping algorithms, it is still hard for the robot to complete sophisticated manipulation tasks.
+Particularly, visual perception is important for robotic grasping, since it can provide rich observations about the surroundings. {Recently, with deep learning, robotic grasping has achieved impressive progress.
+For example, the deep-learning methods \cite{redmon2015real, mahler2016dex, zhao2020regnet} achieved state-of-the-art performance on different benchmarks with surprisingly good generalization to unknown objects.} However, grasping in realistic scenarios is usually target-driven, {which often requires the understanding of high-level visual concepts, e.g., the object relationships.} Though currently, to some extent, we can generate stable grasps in either scattered or cluttered scenes based on the advanced grasping algorithms, it is still hard for the robot to complete sophisticated manipulation tasks.

 Suppose a common scene in our life as shown in Figure \ref{fig:motivation}.
-If we want the robot to get the bottom plate for us, how can the robot finish this task?
-Such a sophisticated task is obviously much harder than just finding a stable grasp of some object and raises two main challenges for the robot: \begin{itemize} \item The robot needs to understand the relationships between objects, which are used for inferring the correct grasping order as shown on the right of Figure \ref{fig:motivation}.
-Otherwise, it may cause irrevocable damages to other objects. \item The robot is required to perform object-specific grasping in dense clutter, which causes severe overlaps and occlusions among objects. \end{itemize} Recent works show that it is promising to take the advantages of deep visual perception for target-driven grasping in clutter \cite{guo2016object, zhang2018visual, zhang2019roi, zhang2020visual, murali20206}.
-However, though powerful and scalable, deep learning is notoriously data-hungry, and usually suffers from overfitting to small datasets, causing poor generality to realistic scenarios \cite{lecun2015deep}.
-In particular, VMRN is trained on a manually labeled dataset VMRD \cite{zhang2018visual} including 4583 images in total.
-Such a small dataset constraints its application in more real-world settings.
+If we want the robot to get the bottom plate for us, how can the robot {achieve it?} Such a sophisticated task is obviously much harder than just finding a stable grasp of some object and raises two main challenges: \begin{itemize} \item {{\bf The understanding of object relationships} is necessary for inferring the correct grasping order shown on the right of Figure \ref{fig:motivation}.} Otherwise, it may cause irrevocable damages to other objects. \item The robot is required to perform {\bf object-specific grasping} in dense clutter, which causes severe overlaps and occlusions among objects. \end{itemize}